Stances of Faiths on LGBTQ Issues: Religious Society of Friends (Quakers)

 - Friends Committee on National Legislation

 Contact the Religious Society of Friends

-Please note that the Friends organizations listed below follow differing spiritual leadings in the matter of LGBT rights and recognition.
+Please note that the Friends organizations listed below follow differing spiritual leadings in the matter of LGBTQ rights and recognition.

 If you would like to communicate with Evangelical Friends International — North America, here is their mailing address:

 World Outreach Center (EFCER)

 5350 Broadmoor Circle, NW

 If you would like to communicate with the Friends General Conference, here is their mailing address:

 Philadelphia, PA 19107

 If you would like to communicate with the Friends United Meeting, here is their mailing address: